 US West 1, replace

-Once you have run the agents, you can continue in the API Testing platform:
+Once you have run the agents, you can create and run load tests in the API Testing platform.

 In Sauce Labs, click API Testing.

 On the Tests page, next to the test you want to run a load test on, click the Load Test icon.

 Load testing only works with published tests.
 If you change a published test, and then run a load test without re-publishing it, the load test will be run on the published version, not the updated one.

 - On the tests page, click Create Load test.

 - On the Create Load test page, enter the relevant information for your test:

 - Name - The name to assign to the load test profile.